SANJAY-AKBARI/vending-machine/README.md

- #TESTING
+# TESTING
   This Tests are working with Junit and Command line belows are briefly Instructions:

- ####JUnit Test of Vending Machine Solution
+# JUnit Test of Vending Machine Solution

 I downloaded Plugins & Dependencies junit:junit:4.13.1 with org.hamcrest:hamcrest-core:1.3
- more information click on External Libraries left hand side.
+For More information click on External Libraries left hand side.
 With the help of unit test class for the Vending Machine problem, Which tests some behaviors of Vending machine e.g buying products with correct change, with more change, less change, Canceling an product, resetting the vending machine, etc.

-  #Note  Belows set up are as per my machine.
+# Note  Belows set up are as per my machine.
 It might you have diff set up please make sure check it.

 1. In Junit VendingMachineTest I created in Configurations to run below Junit test